 Many people think a large number of accidents occur in urban areas, but statistics show far more fatal accidents take place on rural two-lane roads.
 The National Highway Traffic Safety Administration reports that nationwide six out of ten highway deaths occur on rural roads.
 When traveling on rural routes be mindful of the speed limit and exercise extra caution.
 Be mindful of slower or stopped cars ahead, as well as unexpected hazards such as wild animals.

 Around 15 percent of fatal car crashes occur in intersections, the remaining 85 percent take place on open roads.
 However, many car crashes (non-fatal and fatal) do take place in intersections as a result of improper left turns, violations of traffic laws, speeding and distracted driving.
 Accidents that take place in intersections are often classified as T-bone crashes, which tend to cause more serious injuries, including whiplash, hearing damage, broken shoulders, head trauma and internal injuries.

 The first thing to do is call for the assistance of police and/or ambulance.
 Your health is the greatest priority, so consider being checked out by a medical professional even if you don’t have an obvious injury.
 Injuries like concussions, whiplash, internal injuries and others can be serious but not immediately apparent.
 Better safe than sorry when your health is at stake.
 If you feel you’ve been injured in an accident caused by another driver’s negligence, contact us immediately.
 We can help you get compensation for your medical bills, lost wages, pain and suffering.
-For a free case evaluation, call or text us today at (314) 888-1000.
+For a free case evaluation, call or text our St. Louis car accident attorneys today at (314) 888-1000.